jimmi0623/video-caption-quality-checker/README.md

 ## 📝 Description
 The **Video Captioning Quality Checker** is a Python-based tool that validates video caption files (e.g., `.srt`).
 It checks grammar, punctuation, and timing alignment to ensure captions are accurate, readable, and follow accessibility standards.

-This project demonstrates essential skills for AI data annotation, NLP basics, and quality assurance for machine learning datasets.

 ---

 ## ✨ Features